 Habitability of exoplanets

 Planets around other stars often experience very different space weather conditions than our rather tepid Earth.
 Especially in systems where the host star is a red dwarf and the habitable zone is close to the star, the magnetic activity of the star can influence the chances for life to develop.
-We have shown that in such systems the atmosphere of habitable-zone planets may get completely stripped away.
+My group uses observations and simulations to study how stable such atmospheres can be over long timescales.